San Francisco, California

 Fire/EMS Still Open

-Yet on December 12, 2021, SFPD became the largest police department in California to encrypt all of its radio traffic.
-For the first time since the department implemented radio technology in the early 20th century, the public was locked out.
+On December 12, 2021, SFPD became the largest police department in California to encrypt all radio traffic.
+For the first time since the department got radios in the early 20th century, the public was locked out.

 "SFPD's use of widespread encryption has barred hobbyists, journalists, and audio platforms that broadcast police streams from monitoring even standard police operations."